 Social media matters in recruitment because it allows companies to reach a wider audience and provides an opportunity to showcase company culture and values in an engaging, interactive manner.
 Some of the top social media platforms for employer branding include LinkedIn, a professional networking site ideal for sharing company updates and job postings; Facebook, a versatile platform for sharing company news, events, and employee stories; Instagram, a visual platform perfect for showcasing your company culture through photos and videos; and Twitter, a real-time communication tool useful for engaging with potential candidates and sharing industry news.

 To showcase your company culture on social media, consider sharing stories of employee success and recognition, posting photos and videos of company events and team-building activities, and highlighting unique employee benefits and perks.

 Developing a Social Recruiting Strategy

-To build a strong employer brand through social recruiting, companies need to develop a comprehensive strategy that includes setting clear objectives, identifying their target audience, and creating engaging content to attract top talent.
+Building a strong employer brand through social recruiting requires companies to develop a comprehensive strategy.
+This includes setting clear objectives, identifying their target audience, and creating engaging content to attract top talent.